A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Introduction

-For momentum ray transforms, we showed that the first two integral moments of a symmetric $2$-tensor field are zero if and only if the tensor field is the Hessian of a scalar, real-valued function.
-To prove injectivity, we did not require the mean-zero condition (which was essential for the decomposition), since it is automatically satisfied if the momentum transforms are zero.
-Momentum ray transform appears to study Calder\'on type inverse problems for biharmonic and polyharmonic operators, see for instance \cite{BKS_Siam,SS_jde,BKSU_nonlinear_cpde}.
-Such injectivity results are studied by many authors in different settings; the author may refer to \cite{Sharafutdinov_1986_momentum,Rohit_Suman,Kamran_attenuated_mrt,Plamen_Venky,KMSS,JMKS_normal,AKS_ucp,Monard_Efficient_TT,Derevtsov_2023,derevtsov3,Gunther_2013,Hoop_2019,Gunther_Book,Gunther_Mikko} and some references therein. \\ Elastic ray transforms arise as linearizations elastic travel times around a homogeneous and isotropic background (see~\cite{ilmavirta2025elasticraytransform} for details).
-We extend the proof of the Helmholtz-type decomposition of~\cite{ilmavirta2025elasticraytransform} to $2$-dimensional domains.
-For elastic tensor fields the potential part of the tensor field consists of two not mutually disjoint parts (see~\ref{sec:Def and notation} for definitions of the operators, c.f.~\cite{ilmavirta2025elasticraytransform}).
-We use our decomposition to extend the injectivity result from~\cite{ilmavirta2025elasticraytransform} into the $2$-dimensional setting. \\ Finally, we conclude the article by relating various integral transforms (the elastic ray transform, the momentum ray transforms, and the mixed ray transforms) and use the observed relations to characterize the kernel of the aforementioned transform in the case of $2$-tensors. \\ The rest of the paper is organized as follows.
-In Section \ref{sec:Def and notation}, we introduce the various notations and definitions that will be used in the article.
-Section \ref{sec:Decomposition Results} focuses on the main decomposition result of our manuscript.
-Next, in Sections \ref{sec:Application to moments} and \ref{sec:Application to elastic ray}, we apply our decomposition to the momentum ray transform and the elastic ray transforms of symmetric tensor fields in $\Rb^2$, respectively.
-The relation between various integral transforms is discussed in Section \ref{sec:relation between integral transform}.
-Finally, we complete the paper with an acknowledgment in Section \ref{sec:acknowledgement}.
+For momentum ray transforms, we show that the first two integral moments of a symmetric $2$-tensor field are zero if and only if the tensor field is the Hessian of a scalar, real-valued function.
+To prove injectivity on solenoidal tensors, we do not require the mean-zero condition (which was essential for the decomposition), since it is automatically satisfied if the momentum transforms are zero.
+Momentum ray transform appears to study Calder\'on type inverse problems for biharmonic and polyharmonic operators, see for instance~\cite{BKS_Siam,SS_jde,BKSU_nonlinear_cpde}.
+Such injectivity results are studied by many authors in different settings; the author may refer to~\cite{Sharafutdinov_1986_momentum,Rohit_Suman,Kamran_attenuated_mrt,Plamen_Venky,KMSS,JMKS_normal,AKS_ucp,Monard_Efficient_TT,Derevtsov_2023,derevtsov3,Gunther_2013,Hoop_2019,Gunther_Book,Gunther_Mikko} and some references therein.

+Elastic ray transforms arise as linearizations elastic travel times around a homogeneous and isotropic background (see~\cite{ilmavirta2025elasticraytransform} for details).
+A solenoidal-potential decomposition adapted to the elastic ray transform setting appeared in~\cite{ilmavirta2025elasticraytransform} under the dimensional restriction $n \geq 3$.
+We extend their result to $2$-dimensional domains.
+For elastic tensor fields the potential part of the tensor field consists of two not mutually disjoint parts (see Section~\ref{sec:Def and notation} for definitions of the operators, c.f.~\cite{ilmavirta2025elasticraytransform}).
+Additionally, we use our decomposition to extend the injectivity result from~\cite{ilmavirta2025elasticraytransform} into the $2$-dimensional setting.

+Finally, we conclude the article by relating the elastic ray transform, the momentum ray transforms, and the mixed ray transforms and use the observed relations to characterize their kernels in the case of $2$-tensors.